NanoComp/meep/doc/docs/C++_Tutorial.md

 }
 ```

 That's it, we are done.
 The output for this program is `3.26087e+06`.
 The large quality factor is to be expected since our system includes a relatively high number of Bragg reflectors ($N$=5) in each direction and we are exciting the mode at mid gap.
 Suppose we want to see what the resonant mode looks like, say over one period.
-The following block of code time steps the field for exactly one period while outputting the $E_x$ field for the computational cell at each time step:
+The following block of code time steps the field for exactly one period while outputting the $E_x$ field for the cell at each time step:

 ```c++
 double curr_time = f.time();